On my recent visit, it was not only the top restaurants in San Miguel de Allende that surprised me but the town itself.

 You will definitely want to make a reservation well in advance for Quince, especially if you would like to dine on the rooftop for dinner.
 Reservations can be made by clicking here.

 Inside Cafe was founded as an initiative that seeks to promote creative collaborations between art, music, culture & hospitality.
 Inside Cafe is used as a meeting point for entrepreneurs, digital nomads & like-minded people.
+The cafe is known as one of the best restaurants in San Miguel de Allende for coffee.
+Caffeine lovers rave about their flat whites.

 Canal 16, Centro // +52 415 121 6787